 Time Sensitive Networking (TSN) support is defined in TS 23.501 [2], where the 5GS represents virtual TSN bridge(s) based on the defined granularity model.
 The TSN AF and PCF interact to perform QoS mapping as described in clause 5.28.4 of TS 23.501 [2].

-The PCF provides the following parameters to the TSN AF: port numbers associated with the NW-TT and DS-TT, and a UE MAC address.
+The PCF provides the following parameters to the TSN AF:

+- 5GS bridge information:

+- 5GS Bridge address (unique MAC address that identifies the bridge used to derive the bridge ID),

+- port numbers associated with the NW-TT and DS-TT,

+- DS-TT MAC address (MAC address of the PDU Session),

+- UE-DS-TT Residence time,

+- Port Management Information Container.

 The TSN AF may use this information to construct IEEE managed objects, to interwork with IEEE TSN networks.

+The PCF receives a request from the TSN AF that includes

+- DS-TT MAC address

+- service data flow description (traffic class, optionally destination MAC address of the TSN stream)

+- TSN AF Parameters for the service data flow:

+- TSN AF QoS container: describes the TSC stream traffic characteristics (burst arrival time, periodicity, (both in reference to TSN GM), and Flow direction needed for TSCAI determination (as described in clauses 5.27 and 5.28 of TS 23.501 [2]) and TSN time domain,

+- TSN QoS information (Delay Requirement in reference to 5G time, TSC Burst Size per each Period defined by periodicity value).

+- Port Management Information Container.

+The TSN AF stores the binding relationship between 5GS Bridge address (unique MAC address that identifies the bridge used to derive the bridge ID), MAC address of the DS-TT, the DS-TT port number, NW-TT port number for the 5GS Bridge for future configuration.

-The PCF receives a request from the TSN AF that includes UE MAC address and the TSN QoS parameters, i.e. priority and maximum delay.
-The PCF performs Session binding using both the UE MAC address and port number, and then the PCF derives the TSN QoS parameters into a 5QI.
-The PCF generates a PCC Rule with service data flow filter containing the UE MAC address and the mapped 5QI.
+The PCF performs Session binding using both the DS-TT MAC address and the DS-TT port number, and then the PCF derives the TSN QoS information into a 5QI, using the QoS mapping table as described in clause 5.28.4 in TS 23.501[2].
+The PCF generates a PCC Rule with service data flow filter containing the traffic class and optionally the destination MAC address of the TSN stream, the mapped 5QI and the associated TSN AF QoS container as received from the AF.
 The SMF binds the PCC Rule to a QoS Flow as defined in clause 6.1.3.2.4.